Today I’m going to talk about partnership law in Tanzania.

 When a partner has been guilty of misconduct, which goes to the root of the business.

-This can be illustrated by the case of ESSEL V HAYWARD (1860) where a solicitor p/partner misappropriated 8000 pounds of trust money in the course of his duties as a partner.
+This can be illustrated by the case of ESSEL V HAYWARD (1860) where a solicitor partner misappropriated 8000 pounds of trust money in the course of his duties as a partner.

 This was a ground for dissolving a partnership for a fixed term.
-It may outside conduct like a criminal act that ultimately makes the partner be convicted for fraud or misconduct.
+It may be outside conduct like a criminal act that ultimately makes the partner be convicted of fraud or misconduct.